eden0214/-streaming-06-smart-smoker/README.md

 Requirements

-* RabbitMQ server running
+* RabbitMQ server running - DONE
-* pika installed in your active environment
+* pika installed in your active environment - DONE

 RabbitMQ Admin

-* See http://localhost:15672/Links to an external site.
+* See http://localhost:15672/Links to an external site. - DONE

 General Design